Michael Kurilla: CENTCOM commander

 Gen. Kurilla is congratulated by his predecessor, Gen Frank McKenzie as he assumes command of CENTCOM on 1 April 2022.

-In January 2022, he was nominated for promotion to four-star general and assignment as commander of U.S. Central Command.
+In January 2022, he was nominated for promotion to four-star general and assignment as commander of the United States Central Command.
 Kurilla took up the post in April 2022.
-As the CENTCOM commander since the start of the Middle Eastern crisis in 2023, Kurilla has provided the Biden and Trump administrations with military options and oversaw their implementation.
 General Mark Milley, the chairman of the Joint Chiefs of Staff at the time of his nomination, described Kurilla as the "perfect leader of CENTCOM" due to his knowledge and his experience in both combat and staff officer positions.
+As the CENTCOM commander when the violence broke out in the region after the October 7 attacks and the start of the Gaza war, Kurilla has provided the Joe Biden and Donald Trump administrations with military options and oversaw their implementation.
+Kurilla worked to respond to attacks on U.S. forces in Iraq, Syria, Jordan, and in the Red Sea.

 In April 2024 he was dispatched to Israel in anticipation of an Iranian counter-attack following the 2024 Iranian consulate airstrike in Damascus by Israel on April 1, in which several Iranian military leaders were killed.
+After the Iranian strikes against Israel that occurred that month, Kurilla began organizing a regional air defense network among countries that do not have diplomatic relations with Israel.
 In September he again visited Israel for consultations with defence minister Yoav Gallant.
 As of November 2024, Kurilla was under investigation after shoving an airman upon being asked to take his seat and buckle up for his safety during a flight to Israel.